praveenjuge/mosaic/content/changelog/initial-commit.md

 publishedAt: '2024-07-17T17:40:16.898Z'
 ---

-- Added New Pages
+- Added all new pages
-- Added Ability to Login and Sign Up
+- Added ability to Login and Sign Up